duong-nd/CS175/Assignment6/README.md

   * geometry.h: (as provided)
   * geometrymaker.h: (as provided)
   * glsupport.h: (as provided)
+  * material.h: (as provided)
   * matrix4.h: (as provided)
   * picker.h: (as provided)
   * ppm.h: (as provided)
   * quat.h: (as provided)
   * renderstates.h: (as provided)
-  * rigtform.h: Modified to make Catmull-Rom interpolation work.
+  * rigtform.h: Utility functions for Catmull-Rom interpolation added.
   * scenegraph.h: (as provided)
-  * script.h: Tweaks to make BezCatmull-Rom interpolation work.
+  * script.h: Tweaks to make Catmull-Rom interpolation work.
   * sgutils.h: (as provided)
   * texture.h: (as provided)
   * uniforms.h: (as provided)